 My current research focuses on moral, social, and political philosophy with an emphasis on ethical questions concerning food, animals, and the environment.
 I also write about related topics such as moral psychology, agency and sentience, moral and political status, the ethics of activism and advocacy, and the ethics of risk and uncertainty.

 My current teaching focuses on topics in moral, social, and political philosophy.
 Recent and upcoming classes include Animal Minds; Bioethics; Population Ethics; Ethics and Activism; Ethics and Animals; Ethics and the Environment; Food, Animals, and the Environment; and Philosophy and Comedy (with Matthew Kotzen).

 I also do a lot of public outreach.
-In addition to my work at the Parr Center, I currently serve as Secretary on the Board of Directors at Animal Charity Evaluators, Treasurer on the Board of Directors at Minding Animals International, and Executive Committee Member at the Animals & Society Institute.
+For example, I currently serve as Secretary on the Board of Directors at Animal Charity Evaluators, Treasurer on the Board of Directors at Minding Animals International, and Executive Committee Member at the Animals & Society Institute.